 The decision to re-appoint KPMG as the External Auditors of Vodafone Qatar and to fix their fees was approved by the shareholders of the Company at the AGA which took place on 20 February 2023.
 During the financial year 2023, the Audit Committee and the Board approved additional fees for the external auditors, arising from additional and mandatory audit beyond the initially defined scope of work.
-This expanded audit scope primarily pertained to the acquisition of a new company during the year and compliance with a new regulatory requirement As a general principle, Vodafone Qatar does not stipulated by the Qatar Central Bank.
+This expanded audit scope primarily pertained to the acquisition of a new company during the year stipulated by the Qatar Central Bank.